activisthandbook/activisthandbook/articles/resources/rules-for-revolutionaries.md

 ### Rule 9: Fight the Tyranny of the Annoying

-Keep your movement inclusive and welcoming by avoiding disruptive activists!
+Keep your movement inclusive and welcoming by dealing with disruptive activists appropriately.
 Sometimes, a person with too much free time can take over a group and discourage the kind of people you want to join.
-Even if they have good intentions, it's better to ask them to leave your groups, and to create a culture where they won't stop the revolution.
+Even if they have good intentions, it's better to ask them to leave your groups, and to create a healthy culture where they won't stop the revolution.
+Do not let a few bad apples become the reason not to trust volunteers at all.

 ### Rule 10: Give Away Your Passwords

-Keep your movement inclusive and welcoming by avoiding disruptive activists!
-Sometimes, a person with too much free time can take over a group and discourage the kind of people you want to join.
-Even if they have good intentions, it's better to ask them to leave your groups, and to create a culture where they won't stop the revolution.
+Don't be afraid to take chances and invite as many people as you can to join your cause and let them speak for themselves.
+Trusting them, with some boundaries, can create a community that grows.

 ### Rule 11:Don’t Let the Perfect Be the Enemy of the Big